Serving the People of God in the San Francisco Bay Area since 1854

 You can learn more about the history of the Sisters of the Presentation by clicking through the timeline below.
 You can also read a more in-depth account of their incredible foundation story by reading the book With Hearts of Oak by Sister M. Rose Forest, PBVM.
 Get your copy today!

 Join the Legacy

 Become a partner for a positive future by ensuring the ability to pursue the vision and impact of the Sisters of the Presentation through gift giving.
 Several opportunities including Donor Advised Funds (DAF) Sponsors, Legacy Giving, and Matching Gifts are available.
-To learn more contact our Development Office, (415) 422-5015 or email@example.com.
+To learn more contact our Mission Advancement Office, (415) 422-5015 or email@example.com.